samhooke/Steganography/README.md

 # Other Parameters

 Each algorithm can be switched between greyscale and colour, through changing **use_greyscale**.
 If using colour, the specific colour channel can be set with **channel**.

+# Code

+This project is about 98% written in Matlab, with 2% Python.
+If Python is not installed the Matlab code will still run succesfully, but the Spellchecker will not function, and **message_similarity_py** will return NaN.